-There’s a lot of Google Ads campaign settings, and a lot of conflicting advice out there about how to set them up.
+There are many Google Ads campaign settings and a lot of conflicting advice out there about how to set them up.

-That doesn’t look fun.
-So I’m here to set the record straight and show you the best settings for your Google Ads campaign.
+So I’m here to set the record straight and show you the best choice for every setting in your Google Ads campaign.

-Additionally, this article is up to date.
-So you won’t be looking at screenshots from the old Google Adwords interface.
+Additionally, we keep this article up-to-date so you won’t be looking at screenshots from the old Google Adwords interface.

-I’ll be honest, it really doesn’t matter what you choose here if you know what you’re doing.
-But it’s technically a campaign setting, so I’m going to cover it.
+I’ll be honest, it doesn’t matter what you choose here if you know what you’re doing, but it’s technically a campaign setting, so I’m going to cover it.

-When you create a new campaign, the first thing you’ll need to do is set your campaign goal.
+First, when you create a new campaign, set your campaign goal.

-Google Ads provides you with six different settings, but only allows you to pick one.
+Google Ads provides you with seven different settings but only allows you to pick one.

-Each of these campaign goals represents a different guidance system that aims to help you better manage your Google Ads campaign.
-However, selecting a goal doesn’t affect the way your account performs it only changes the suggestions Google Ads provides.
+Each campaign goal represents a different guidance system that aims to help you better manage your Google Ads campaign.
+Selecting a goal doesn’t affect how your account performs.
+However, it will limit ad format options later on.

-Each goal is listed inside a box that can be hovered over to reveal more information.
+In the screenshot above, each goal is listed inside a box.
+You can hover over each to see more information.

 Here’s a quick breakdown of what each campaign goal does.